Skip to Main Content

 FHA refinance rates today

 Rates on FHA loans have moved around a lot in recent years — from less than 3 percent during the pandemic to 8 percent in October 2023.
-For most of early 2024, FHA mortgage rates have been near 7 percent.
+In mid-2024, FHA mortgage rates fell below 6.5 percent before ending the year near 7 percent.
 The table below brings together a comprehensive national survey of mortgage lenders to help you know what are the most competitive FHA refinance rates.
 This interest rate table is updated daily to give you the most current rates when choosing an FHA refinance home loan.

 Product Interest Rate APR